 |Gross profit TTM||$25.5 million|

 |Return on assets TTM||9.37%|

 There are currently 55,719 Utah Medical Products shares held short by investors – that's known as Utah Medical Products's "short interest".
 This figure is 0.7% down from 56,100 last month.

 There are a few different ways that this level of interest in shorting Utah Medical Products shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Utah Medical Products.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Utah Medical Products.